What is the common audio file formats that DJs use?

 APFS | Apple | – | – |

-For a detailed guide, see my guide on how to format a USB drive for Rekordbox and CDJ.
+See my guide on how to format a USB drive for Rekordbox and CDJ for more details.

 What audio file format do Pioneer CDJs and Denon SCs use?